 For both courses, our next step is to read and score your UCAS application and apply a mark, according to set criteria.
-For MChD Dental Surgery applicants, this score takes into account your BMAT result.
-The BMAT is not required for BSc Dental Hygiene and Dental Therapy.
+For MChD Dental Surgery applicants, this score takes into account your UCAT result.
+The UCAT is not required for BSc Dental Hygiene and Dental Therapy.
 Our personal statement guide offers important advice and things to consider including in your UCAS form.

 Interviews are compulsory for all applicants to both programmes.
 Candidates must attend an interview in order to be considered for an offer.
 They are typically held in February.

 Guidance will be sent out with the invitations to interview, detailing what you should bring with you, and if you need to prepare anything.

 Applying to our NHS courses

 For three of the courses we offer to undergraduates, applications are made through the NHS.

 BTEC Extended Diploma Dental Technology

 The recruitment cycle for this course begins in April/May.
 Full time application is online via NHS jobs.
 Please contact our admission tutor Geoff Widdop, to request the date when the vacancy will go live and to find out more information about this course.